alexac54767/Alexa-Fastpage/_posts/2022-10-17-VideoPlanning.md

 toc: true
 comments: true
 layout: post
-title: Video Planning Script
+title: Video Planning Script/Learnings on Others' Videos
 description: This is my planning and script for my video for week 9.
+I also blog about other groups' videos.
 permalink: /video/plan
 image: /images/collab.jpg
 categories: [week 9]